NCLEX • Question of the Day

 Key Takeaways

-• The first nursing action is to support breathing: apply oxygen and position the client upright.
+• The first nursing action is fundal massage and helping the client empty the bladder.

 Quick Practice Extension